 Interested in learning more?

-If you are interested in learning more about pharmacogenomics, make sure to check out our Pharmacogenomics in Practice course that is enrolling now!
+If you are interested in learning more about pharmacogenomics, make sure to check out our Pharmacogenomics in Practice online short course.
 Also, don’t forget to subscribe to our mailing list to receive updates on new content and courses as soon as it’s available.